 Pros and Cons of Remote Work: Is it as Great as it Sounds?

 Wondering if remote work is for you?
 Considering managing a distributed team?
 Remote work statistics often show that workers are more satisfied and productive when working remotely, but we’re here to help you determine if working remotely is as good as it sounds.
 As you consider it, read through the benefits, advantages, and challenges so you can make an informed decision.
 As experts in distributed work, we’ll even share how our teams overcome the pitfalls of being in different office spaces, and also how this is the future of work.

-Working from home is becoming more and more common – so what’s all the fuss about?
-It’s important to understand the many different reasons employees embrace the remote life, from environmental impact to having more time to take care of a family.
+There are many different reasons employees embrace remote life, from the environmental impact to having more time to take care of their loved ones.
 Since we’re a distributed company, here are the benefits we’ve seen from having flexible remote schedules.